 A Method for Causing Cucurbita Pepo to Produce Delphinidin

 The entire state also participates in the Washington State Science & Engineering Fair, (WSSEF) in Bremerton High School.
-This year’s 62nd annual WSSEF, held on March 30th, awarded more than a million dollars in scholarships, prizes, and also included awards from many sponsors to ‘Promote future scientists and engineers.’
+This year’s 62nd annual WSSEF, held on March 30th, awarded more than a million dollars in scholarships and prizes.
+It also included awards from many sponsors to ‘Promote future scientists and engineers.’
 SoundBio’s two team projects decided to come to Bremerton to compete.

 We are proud to announce that BOTH of our teams received awards!